Applying the Comprehensive Refugee Response Framework (CRRF)

 Towards a more comprehensive refugee response

-Despite the challenges generated by the new influx from South Sudan, Uganda maintains one of the most progressive policies to refugee protection.
-With an open-door policy, the Government upholds an inclusive approach, granting refugees freedom of movement, the right to seek employment and establish businesses, and access public services such as education, on par with nationals.
+Despite the challenges generated by the influx from South Sudan over the past year, Uganda maintains one of the most progressive policies to refugee protection.
+With an open-door policy, the Government upholds an inclusive approach, granting refugees freedom of movement, the right to seek employment, establish businesses and access public services such as education, on par with nationals.

 In order to ease pressure on local services and leverage the positive economic impact of refugees, Uganda has integrated refugees into national development plans.
 Likewise, it has established the Settlement Transformative Agenda (STA), which supports the development of refugee-hosting districts by investing in infrastructure, livelihoods, peaceful coexistence initiatives and environmental protection.

-CRRF Strategic roll-out
+Strategic roll-out of the CRRF

 - Maintain and support Uganda’s progressive policy towards refugees, and protect asylum space;

 - Support the resilience and self-reliance of refugees and host communities;

 - Expand solutions for refugees, including third country options;

 - Support Uganda’s role in the region and invest in human capital and transferrable skills.